Nonprofit Hospital That Sued Poor Patients Just Freed Thousands From Debt

 Nonprofit hospitals are generally exempt from local, state and federal taxes.
 In return, the federal government expects them to provide a significant community benefit, including charity care and financial assistance.

-Methodist, which operates five hospitals in Shelby County, does provide some charity care — but experts faulted it for its aggressive collections practices.
+Methodist, which operates five hospitals in Shelby County, does provide some charity care — but experts faulted it for its aggressive collection practices.

 Its handling of poor patients began with a financial assistance policy that, unlike many of its peers around the country, all but ignored patients with any form of health insurance, no matter their out-of-pocket costs.
-If they were unable to afford their bills, patients then faced what experts say is rare: A licensed collection agency owned by the hospital.
+If they were unable to afford their bills, patients then faced what experts say is rare: a licensed collection agency owned by the hospital.

 Lawsuits followed.
 Finally, after the hospital won a judgment, it would repeatedly try to garnish patients' wages, which it did in a far higher share of cases than other nonprofit hospitals in Memphis.